 Best for Circuit Training

-A high-intensity interval training (HIIT) gym that uses heart rate monitoring technology to help members maximize their workout and burn calories both during and after their session.
+A modified high-intensity interval training (HIIT) gym that uses heart rate monitoring technology to help members maximize their workout and burn calories both during and after their session.

-Group classes
+• Group classes

-Community-focused
+• Community-focused

-Tracked workouts & stats
+• Tracked workouts & stats

-Best Equipment for Circuit Training
+Best Equipment for a Circuit Workout with Weights

 Circuit training with weights allows you to challenge upper and lower body muscles in one time-efficient workout.
 Because you’re targeting full-body exercises, you'll want equipment that's versatile and easy to use.